saleor/saleor-docs/docs/api-reference.md

 <td valign="top"><a href="#int">Int</a></td>
 <td>

-The new relative sorting position of the item (from -inf to +inf)
+The new relative sorting position of the item (from -inf to +inf).

 </td>
 </tr>